MicroEJ/docs/DeviceDeveloperGuide/kf.rst

 Principle
 =========

-The Multi-Sandbox capability of the MicroEJ core engine allows a main application (called standalone application) to install and execute at runtime additional applications (called sandboxed applications).
+The Multi-Sandbox capability of the MicroEJ Core Engine allows a main application (called Standalone Application) to install and execute at runtime additional applications (called sandboxed applications).

-The MicroEJ core engine implements the [KF] specification.
-A Kernel is a standalone application generated on a Multi-Sandbox-enabled platform.
+The MicroEJ Core Engine implements the [KF] specification.
+A Kernel is a Standalone Application generated on a Multi-Sandbox-enabled platform.
 A Feature is a sandboxed application generated against a Kernel.